danbz/aesthetic-programming/source/5-ObjectAbstraction/Readme.md

 [^history]: Simula, developed in the 1960s by Ole-Johan Dahl and Kristen Nygaard at the Norwegian Computing Center in Oslo, is considered to be the first object-oriented programming language.
 Despite being first, Smalltalk is more often cited, first developed for educational use at Xerox Corporation's Palo Alto Research Center in the late 1960s and released in 1972.
 For more on the history of this, see https://en.wikipedia.org/wiki/Object-oriented_programming.
 [^Fazi]: Beatrice M. Fazi and Matthew Fuller, "Computational Aesthetics", in Christiane Paul, ed., *A Companion to Digital Art* (Hoboken, NJ: Wiley Blackwell, 2016), 281-296.
 [^Fuller]: Matthew Fuller & Andrew Goffey, "The Obscure Objects of Object Orientation", in Matthew Fuller, ed., *How to be a Geek: Essays on the Culture of Software* (Cambridge, UK: Polity, 2017).
 [^binary]: Limor Fried & Federico Gomez Suarez (n.d).
 "Binary & Data".
 Khan Academy.
 Available at: https://www.khanacademy.org/computing/computer-science/how-computers-work2/v/khan-academy-and-codeorg-binary-data.
 [^Madsen]: Madsen et al, 1993, pp.16-18 (need formatting /w)
 [^francis]: *ToFu Go!* is freely available on the App store for iphone and iPad, see: https://apps.apple.com/us/app/tofu-go/id441704812.
 [^francis2]: See the interview of Francis Lam in 2012 here: https://www.design-china.org/post/35833433475/francis-lam.
 [^App]: *ToFu Go!* is freely available on the App store for iphone and iPad, see: https://apps.apple.com/us/app/tofu-go/id441704812.
 [^splice]: `splice()` is a p5.js function, see here: https://p5js.org/reference/#/p5/splice.
 [^push]: `push()` is a JavaScript function that is used in an array to add one or more elements to the end of an array, see here: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/push.
 [^Bogost]: Ian Bogost, *Persuasive Games: The Expressive Power of Videogames* (Cambridge, Mass.: MIT Press, 2007) 8.
 Also, see his *Unit Operations: An Approach to Videogame Criticism* (Cambridge, Mass.: MIT Press, 2006).
 [^Harman]: Graham Harman, *Object-Oriented Ontology: A New Theory of Everything* (London: Pelican/Penguin, 2018).
 [^Harman2]: Graham Harman, *Tool-Being: Heidegger and the Metaphysics of Objects* (Chicago: Open Court Publishing, 2002).
 [^Bennett]: Jane Bennett, *Vibrant Matter: A Political Ecology of Things* (Durham, NC: Duke University Press, 2009).
 [^Bennett2]: Ibid., viii.

-[^Latour]: This is one description of the "actor-network".
+[^Latour]: This is a description of the "actor-network".
 Bruno Latour, *Reassembling the Social: An Introduction to Actor-Network-Theory* (Oxford: Oxford University Press, 2005).